 - Temperature checks of all campers will be mandatory.
 If the child exhibits signs of illness or a temperature they will be immediately returned to their vehicle and asked to remain home.
 Any child ill prior to camp, please stay home.

 - No cash will be accepted from campers.
 Parents can purchase pre-loaded cards for campers to make purchases.

 - Social distancing protocols will apply.
 Increased space, smaller groups, limited mixing of groups, staggered visits to the adventure activities, harness assigned to child for entire week, adjustment of camp activities to limit sharing of items, supplies, equipment, etc.

 - Trained counselors on CDC Guidelines for sanitizing and social distancing protocols.
 All staff of Treehouse World and Camp Treehouse will be required to wear masks.
 If a staff member is sick, they will remain at home.
 Trained substitute counselors will be available for employee absences.

-- Please provide a mask for your camper should you desire one (they are not required), a bottle for touchless water fountain refills and any other items you feel are necessary to ensure the safety of your child.
+- Please provide a mask for your camper, for when the need arises to enter the buildings, a bottle for touchless water fountain refills and any other items you feel are necessary to ensure the safety of your child.

 - Councelors will enforce frequent hand washing, following CDC protocol.

 - Sunscreen: Parents should apply sunscreen PRIOR to arriving to camp.
 Councelors will only be permitted to assit campers with the application of spray-on lotion, they are not permitted to assist with lotion.
 Campers will not be permitted to share sunscreen with other campers.

 - All personal products must be labeled with your child's name.
 Each camper should carry his/her own belongings, a backpack is desired.

 - Typical first aid procedures will be followed, as recommended by the CDC.
 Basic first aid will be performed by the child's counselor.